Extracting Interpretable Physical Parameters from Spatiotemporal Systems using Unsupervised Learning: Training Details

 \section{Training Details}

 All models are trained using batch size 50 and the Adam optimizer \cite{kingma2015adam} with learning rate $10^{-3}$.
-Models for the 1D datasets and the noisy 2D dataset were trained for 2,000 epochs; the model for the noiseless 2D dataset was trained for 4,000 epochs; and the refined models were all trained for 2,000 epochs.
-The VAE regularization hyperparameter is set to $\beta=0.02$ for the 1D datasets and $\beta=10^{-4}$ for the 2D dataset.
-All hyperparameter tuning was done using the training set for validation.
+Models for the 1D datasets and the noisy 2D convection--diffusion dataset were trained for 2,000 epochs; the model for the noiseless 2D convection--diffusion dataset was trained for 4,000 epochs; and the corresponding refined models were trained for 2,000 epochs.
+The VAE regularization hyperparameter is set to $\beta=0.02$ for the 1D datasets and $\beta=10^{-4}$ for the 2D convection--diffusion dataset.
+The model for the nonlinear fiber propagation application was trained for 40,000 epochs due to small size of the dataset and significant data augmentation; the corresponding refined model was trained for 20,000 epochs; and the VAE regularization hyperparameter was set to $\beta = 7\times 10^{-4}$.
+During validation, we choose $\beta$ such that we obtain the maximum number of relevant latent parameters while still maintaining statistical independence among the parameters as well as a clean separation between the relevant and irrelevant (i.e.\ collapsed to the prior) parameters.
+All hyperparameter tuning is done using the training set for validation.

-For the 1D Kuramoto--Sivashinsky dataset, we train the model using a $64\times94$ crop---in the time and space dimensions, respectively---for the input series and a $64\times 76$ crop for the target series.
+For the 1D Kuramoto--Sivashinsky dataset, we train the model using a random $64\times94$ crop---in the time and space dimensions, respectively---for the input series and another random $64\times 76$ crop for the target series.
 For the 1D nonlinear Schr\"odinger dataset, we train using a $64\times94$ crop for the input series and a $32\times 76$ crop for the target series.
 For the 2D convection--diffusion dataset, we train using a $45\times62\times 62$ crop---in the one time and two space dimensions, respectively---for the input series and a $16\times 44 \times 44$ crop for the target series.
-During evaluation on each dataset, we use the same full size time-series from the test set for both the input and target series.
+For the nonlinear fiber propagation dataset, we train using a $128\times158$ crop for the input series and a $32\times 76$ crop for the target series.
+During evaluation, we always use the full size time-series from the test set for both the input and target series.